 The diagnostic criteria it provides for your doctor are as follows:

-A. Head pain occurring spontaneously as a single stab or series of stabs, and fulfilling criteria B-D.
+A. Head pain occurring spontaneously as a single stab or series of stabs, and fulfilling the next three criteria (B through D).

 B. Stabs that each last for up to a few seconds.